kevinbai0/tscgen/packages/framework/README.md

 // this file is a Mapped Export File - it takes in an array of inputs
 // of type Array<{ data: T, params: Record<string, string> }>.
 // For each input, it calculates the name of the output path by
-// substituting the `params` with into the path and injecting the data
+// substituting the `params` into the path and injecting the data
 // into the generateExports function

 import tscgen from 'tscgen';